Jsparrow/dashboard/docs/README.md

 one project simultaneously either by selecting multiple projects in the project explorer or by selecting a parent project consisting of multiple child projects.
-* **Sorting the results in Summary Page.** The results in jSparrow Summary Page can now be sorted by the number of findings, the remediation costs or by the name of the refactored files.
+* **Sorting the results in Summary Page.** The results in jSparrow Summary Page can now be sorted by the number of findings, the remediation costs or by the rule names.

 Find out more in the Release Notes for [jSparrow Eclipse](https://jsparrow.github.io/eclipse/release-notes.html#_3-15-0) and [jSparrow Maven](https://jsparrow.github.io/maven/release-notes.html#_2-12-0)!